Chris Allison: History

-Production career – The Shack era (1991–1998)

 Showing his versatility as a producer Allison moved away from indie guitars and on to the psychedelic folk/rock of Liverpool band Shack and the album ‘Waterpistol’.
 Brothers Mick and John Head were a writing force to be reckoned with, influences ranged from classic pop to jazz and folk.
 Things did not go too well, as Allison recalls: "Mick could never finish anything.
 I've never worked with anyone like him, but he's a songwriting genius and one of the most gifted artists I've ever worked with."

 Allison recalls that Head would disappear for days on end during the recording, so he took drastic steps.
 "I locked him in the studio and told him I wouldn't let him out until he'd done five vocals.
 He was furious and wasn't used to working without a few drinks, but the results were amazing."
-Just after the recording and mixing was completed in 1991, Star Street Studio burned down taking the masters of Head's opus with it.
-The Ghetto record label then folded which heralded the end of Shack.
-Since then no new material has been released by Head and little heard of him.

 After the recording Allison meanwhile had taken off to do his Jack Kerouac in the US and had with him his producer's copy DAT of 'Waterpistol' but in a cruel twist of fate had left it in his hire car.
 When he returned and learnt of the fire he miraculously managed to track it down through the hire car company.
 But everything lay dormant until German Indie Marina rang Leahy's office and said it wanted to release the album.
 So in 1995, one of 1991's best records was released, a tour-de-force of timeless pop songs that sounded as fresh as anything heard that year.
-Waterpistol became a cult classic with the likes of NME, Select, Q, Time Out, Vox, FHM, Uncut and others championing it as a bona-fide classic.

 Q Magazine included it in the Greatest Album Stories Ever (April 2012).

 Allison went on to work with another Liverpool favourite The Real People.
 The track ‘Believer’ was a UK singles chart #38 entry produced by Allison.
 1998 saw Allison producing the album ‘Slain by Urusei Yatsura’ by Glaswegian band Urusei Yatsura with song 'Hello Tiger' reaching #40 in the UK Singles Chart.